IntegratedAlarmSystem-Group/integration-tools/docs/OPERATIONS_MANUAL.md

 Usually, a set of buttons for each action will be displayed aside the status of an alarm.

+Only operators working in the control room can perform the *ack* and *shelve* actions using a special *operator_on_duty* account, described in the authentication and authorization section, at then end of this document.
+In the following sections, the operators working in the control room will be named as *operators*.

 ![Actions](./images/selected/alarm_actions.png)

 ### Acknowledgment